Roderick J. A. Little: Education

 Little was born near London, England, and attended secondary school at Glasgow Academy in Scotland.
 He received a BA in Mathematics from Gonville and Caius College, Cambridge University, and an M.Sc. in Statistics and Operational Research and Ph.D. in Statistics at Imperial College of Science and Technology, University of London.
-His doctoral dissertation was on the analysis of data with missing values., and was supervised by Professors Martin Beale and Sir David R. Cox.
+His doctoral dissertation was on the analysis of data with missing values, and was supervised by Professors Martin Beale and Sir David R. Cox.

 Career

 After a two-year post-doc in the Department of Statistics at the University of Chicago in 1974-76, Little worked at the World Fertility Survey from 1976–80, under the leadership of Sir Maurice Kendall.
 In 1980-82 he joined a group formed by Donald Rubin at the U.S. Environmental Protection Agency in Washington DC, and in 1982-3 he was an ASA/Census/NSF Fellow at the U.S. Census Bureau and an Adjunct Associate Professor at George Washington University.
 In 1983-93 he was Associate Professor and later Professor in the Department of Biomathematics at UCLA.
 He was appointed Professor and Chair of the Biostatistics Department at the University of Michigan in 1993 and chaired the department for 11 years between 1993 and 2009, a period of intensive departmental growth.
+In 2012, The Committee of Presidents of Statistical Societies (COPSS) selected Little as the R.A.
+Fisher Lecturer for the 2012 Joint Statistics Meetings held in San Diego.